Chrysler 300 Insurance Rates

 Wyoming | $1,228 | -$150 | -10.9% |

-Choosing higher comprehensive and collision insurance deductibles can save as much as $510 each year, whereas increasing liability limits will cost you more.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $411 extra every 12 months.
+Choosing higher comprehensive and collision insurance deductibles can reduce rates by up to $510 each year, while increasing your policy's liability limits will increase rates.
+Changing from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $411 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year